statamic/docs/content/collections/docs/antlers.md

 The `.antlers.html` extension is important.
 Without it, your template will be rendered as **unparsed, static HTML**.
 :::

+## The Book
+If you want to go beyond these docs and really dive into Antler's advanced capabilities, check out [Antlers: Building Beautiful Websites with Statamic](https://stillat.com/books/antlers-building-beautiful-websites-with-statamic), the official companion book by the great John Koster.

 ### Basic Example